AggamR/tasm-progs/README.md

 ### piano
 a full graphical piano with only the basic notes. (could use some tuning). it loads a bmp picture as a starting screen, which was a real pain.

+### game_demo
+a demo for a game, where you control a green dot with WASD and blue walls block you so you can't move through them.